elliotxx/auto-milestone-summary-action/README.md

           categories: '["bug", "enhancement", "documentation"]'
 ```

-2. The action will create a planning issue that looks like this:
+2. The action will automatically create a planning issue when a milestone or related issues are created/updated/closed:
    > 🔍 [View a real example](https://github.com/KusionStack/karpor/issues/721)

 ```markdown